 The biggest problem is coming up with a name for the vehicle.
 It's not really close enough to a Lister to 'pass off'.
 'Listerine' and 'Listeria' have interesting connotations, but fail to make the management smile sufficiently.
 Riffing off the

-Speaking of trivia:- After leaving art college in 1976 and getting a 'proper job' for the first time the management of Whittlecreek and Eaton St Torpid Heritage Railway found themselves performing all sorts of roles within a small company based at Newhaven originally called the Independent Polymer Research Centre, or just IPEC; shortly before the management joined it had been acquired by Yarsley Research Centre (itself bought by Fulmer Research Institute, in turn owned by the Institute of Physics) and became YPEC.
+Speaking of trivia:- After leaving art college in 1976 and getting a 'proper job' for the first time the management of Whittlecreek and Eaton St Torpid Heritage Railway found themselves performing all sorts of roles within a small company based at Newhaven originally called the Independent Polymer Research Centre, or just IPEC; shortly before the management joined it had been acquired by Yarsley Research Centre and became YPEC.
 One of the more mundane tasks was running an injection moulding machine for a few days at a time.
 And the most mundane of the moulding jobs was ABS nameplates for the bonnets of Foden lorries (see photo below).
 The black background between the off-white lettering was handpainted by someone working from home in Newhaven.

 A Foden nameplate from the 1970s – just maybe one of those moulded by the management of Whittlecreek and Eaton St Torpid Heritage Railway.

 about latest news events locations

 This website does not gather or store any visitor information.